Keith Haring: Accolades and tributes

 As a celebration of his life, Madonna declared that the final American date of her 1990 Blond Ambition World Tour would be a benefit concert for Haring's memory.
-The more than $300,000 the show made from ticket sales was donated to the Foundation for AIDS Research.
+More than $300,000 was made from ticket sales, which was donated to the Foundation for AIDS Research.
 The act was documented in the 1991 film Madonna: Truth or Dare.

 Haring's work was featured in several of Red Hot Organization's efforts to raise money for AIDS and AIDS awareness, specifically its first two albums, Red Hot + Blue (1990) and Red Hot + Dance (1992), the latter of which used Haring's work on its cover.
 His art remains on display worldwide.

 In 1991, Haring was commemorated on the AIDS Memorial Quilt with his famous baby icon on a fabric panel.
 The baby was embroidered by Haring's aunt, Jeannette Ebling, and Haring's mother, Joan Haring, did much of the sewing.

 Tim Finn wrote the song "Hit The Ground Running", on his album Before & After (1993), in memory of Haring.

 In 2006, Haring was named by Equality Forum as one of their 31 Icons of LGBT History Month.

 In 2008, Haring had a balloon in tribute to him at the Macy's Thanksgiving Day Parade.
+According to artnet.com, Haring had always dreamed of creating a balloon for the parade.
+"Eighteen years on from his death, this wish came true on what would have been his 50th birthday.
+It later fronted the main entrance to Central Park's AIDS Walk in 2014.
+The balloon is also remembered for crashing into NBC's onsite booth and taking its broadcast temporarily off air."

 On May 4, 2012, on what would have been Haring's 54th birthday, Google honored him in a Google Doodle.

 In 2014, Haring was one of the inaugural honorees in the Rainbow Honor Walk.
 The Rainbow Honor Walk is a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."

+In 2018, a public square in the 13th arrondissement of Paris was named Place Keith Haring in his memory.

-In June 2019, Haring was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
-The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.
+In June 2019, Haring was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument in New York City's Stonewall Inn.
+Stonewall is the first US national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

+In 2021, Polaroid honored Haring with a Polaroid Now camera and Polaroid i-Type instant film decorated with his signature motifs.

+In 2024, a historical marker was dedicated to Haring in his hometown of Kutztown, Pennsylvania.